mk-fg/feedjack/README.md

 Don't forget to run "./manage.py migrate feedjack" in addition to syncdb in that case.

-Then you must add an entry for feedjack.urls in your Django "urls.py" file, like
+Then you must add an entry for feedjack.urls in your Django "urls.py" file, so it'd look something like this (with admin interface also enabled on "/admin/"):
-this:

 	urlpatterns = patterns( '',
 		(r'^admin/', include('django.contrib.admin.urls')),
 		(r'', include('feedjack.urls')) )

-After that you might want to check out /admin section (if django.contrib.admin app was enabled, otherwise drop the "^admin/" line from urls as well) to create a feedjack site, otherwise sample default site will be created for you on the first entry.
+After that you might want to check out /admin section (if django.contrib.admin app was enabled) to create a feedjack site, otherwise sample default site will be created for you on the first request.

 ### Requirements